 On the other side, the trail climbs away from the stream and bears right to follow the contour of the hill.
 Soon, the climb resumes, and the trail reaches a rock ledge with a limited view back towards Horse Pond Mountain.
-A short distance beyond, the Burnt Meadow Trail ends at a junction with the blue-blazed Hewitt-Butler Trail.
+A short distance beyond, the Burnt Meadow Trail reaches a junction with the blue-blazed Hewitt-Butler Trail.

-Turn right and follow the blue trail, which heads northeast along the shoulder of Long Hill.
+Turn right and follow the joint green/blue trail, which heads northeast along the shoulder of Long Hill.
 To the right, you'll pass a large glacial erratic formed of puddingstone - a type of rock not characteristic of this area.
 The trail now climbs over a slight rise and continues to follow along the side of the hill.
 Soon, it begins to descend.

 After turning right and leveling off briefly, the trail goes through a dense mountain laurel grove, passes another large erratic to the left, continues through a grove of white pines, and resumes its descent.
 Near the base of the descent, it joins an eroded woods road, and it recrosses Hewitt Brook on rocks (this crossing, too, can be tricky during wet seasons).